 Art of Animation is a large value resort located on-property at Disney World.
 There are two types of rooms at Art of Animation: Little Mermaid standard rooms or themed family suites.
 There are 3 types of Art of Animation family suites: Cars, Nemo, or Lion King.
 We opted for a stay in an Art of Animation Cars family suite for a one night stay prior to embarking on a Disney Cruise.

-Art of Animation is considered to be an ESPN area resort.
+Art of Animation is an ESPN Wide World of Sports area resort.

 Art of Animation has several hotel buildings located on-site and a central amenities building called Animation Hall.
 The food court, the Ink And Paint gift shop, and bus access are all in or near Animation Hall.